Measurement Types

 M-series Conditions

-Among the conditions under which measurements are taken, we can note any filtering that is used according to ISO 13655-2009.
+Among the conditions under which measurements are taken, we record any filtering that is used according to ISO 13655-2009.
 The industry commonly recognizes 4 measurement modes:

 M0 - Illuminant A (UV is included) (Unfiltered tungsten) most historical instruments